 If you notice moss and algae growing in your lawn, I'd advise you to do what you can to get rid of it.
 While it can look OK, it has the potential to take over your lawn.

-Winter is the time when moss and algae is most prevalent in lawns.
+Winter is the time when moss and algae are most prevalent in lawns.
 This is because of the cool temperatures, the extra rain around and the lack of warmth to dry up surface moisture.
-Add shade into the picture and all of a sudden you have an irresistible environment for moss and algae to thrive in.
+Add shade into the picture, and all of a sudden, you have an irresistible environment for moss and algae to thrive in.

 To remove it, try the following methods: